 David R. Hyde Professor; Kenna Director of the Zebrafish Research Center

-Various treatments can be used to damage the adult zebrafish retina, resulting in the loss of different types of retinal neurons.
-Retinal damage induces the resident Müller glia to dedifferentiate/reprogram and proliferate to produce neuronal progenitor cells (NPCs), which continue to proliferate and migrate to the damaged retinal layer and specifically differentiate into the neuronal class that was lost.
+In response to a variety of different damage models, the loss of retinal neurons induces the resident Müller glia to dedifferentiate/reprogram and reenter the cell cycle to produce a neuronal progenitor cell (NPCs) through asymmetric cell division.
+These NPCs continue to proliferate and migrate to the damaged retinal layer and preferentially differentiate into the neuronal class that was lost.
 Because these Müller glia-derived NPCs can differentiate into any type of retinal neuron, they must be pluripotent.
-Because the regeneration preferentially differentiate into the neuronal cell types that were lost.
-This suggests that signals must stimulate the initiation of the regeneration response, regulate the extent of Müller glia and NPC proliferation, and communicate the type and number of retinal neurons that were lost.
+Because the regeneration preferentially differentiate into the neuronal cell types that were lost and they are restored to approximately the same number that were lost, signals must stimulate the initiation of the regeneration response, regulate the extent of Müller glia and NPC proliferation, and communicate the type and number of retinal neurons that were lost.

 - Director of the Center for Stem Cells and Regenerative Medicine 2014-Present

-- Director of the University of Notre Dame Zebrafish Research Facility 1995-2001
+- Director, University of Notre Dame Zebrafish Research Facility, IN 1995-2001

-- B.S.
-Biochemistry - Michigan State University 1980
+- S. Biochemistry, Michigan State University, MI 1980

 - Campbell, L J, and D R Hyde.
 “Opportunities for CRISPR/Cas9 Gene Editing in Retinal Regeneration Research.”
 Advances in Pediatrics., U.S. National Library of Medicine, 23 Nov.
 2017.

 - Lahne, M, and D R Hyde.
 “Live-Cell Imaging: New Avenues to Investigate Retinal Regeneration.”
 Advances in Pediatrics., U.S. National Library of Medicine, Aug.
 2017.